restlet/restlet.github.io/features.md

 - Transformer filter to easily apply XSLT stylesheets on XML representations.
 It is based on JDK's built-in XSLT engine.
 - Extensible set of core representations based on NIO and BIO classes.
 Support for Atom standard via a dedicated extension.
 - Support for Atom standard via a dedicated extension.
-- Integration with [Apache Lucene Tika](https://lucene.apache.org/tika/) to support metadata extraction from any representation.
 - Full RDF reading and writing support make Restlet Framework ready for the Semantic Web (Web 3.0).

 <figure class="text-center">